adamzap/landslide/README.md

       -e ENCODING, --encoding=ENCODING
-                            The encoding of your files (defaults to utf8) -i, --embed           Embed base64-encoded images in presentation -t FILE, --template=FILE
+                            The encoding of your files (defaults to utf8) -i, --embed           Embed base64-encoded images in presentation -t THEME, --theme=THEME
-                            The path to a Jinja2 compatible template file -o, --direct-ouput    Prints the generated HTML code to stdin; won't work with PDF export
+                            A theme name, or path to a landlside theme directory -o, --direct-ouput    Prints the generated HTML code to stdin; won't work with PDF export
       -q, --quiet           Won't write anything to stdin (silent mode)